KDFJW/ptr_cell/README.md

 ## Examples

-Find the maximum value of a sequence of numbers by concurrently processing both of the sequence's halves
+Find the maximum value of a sequence by concurrently processing its halves.
+Notice how the code doesn't read the shared value.
+Instead, it utilizes moves and corrects past actions as new data comes in

 ```rust
 fn main() {